ssloy/tinycompiler/README.md

+> # N.B.: Under construction: I am happy with the code, but I need some time to write a series of articles explaining the things under the hood.
+It is highly likely that I'll extend the code to make the compiler optimising

 # tinycompiler - a 500-ish lines of code compiler in a weekend
 Have you ever wondered how a compiler works?
 If so, this project is for you.